eirikek/Dungeons-and-Developers/README.md

   in sessionStorage.
 This allows users to navigate between pages without losing their search results or filter settings.
 - **Pagination:** Instead of fetching the entire dataset at once, we implement pagination to retrieve only the relevant monsters for the current page.

+### Secure and User-Friendly Navigation

+- **Protected Routes:** Users cannot access any part of the application except the login page unless authenticated (logged in)
+- **404 Page:** A custom 404 page has been implemented to handle invalid routes.
+This minimizes confusion and helps guide users back to valid pages.

 ## Known Issues